jfreuden/jfreuden/README.md

 ## Hi there 👋

+Founder of [Barbarossa Interactive](https://www.barbarossa-interactive.com), an Indie Studio working on a small casual to-be-announced game.

+German-American living in the lovely Rheinland-Pfalz, Germany, near Kaiserslautern. 🇪🇺 🇩🇪

+I also go by "rainybyte" like on my [BlueSky Profile](https://bsky.app/profile/rainybyte.bsky.social)

 <!--
 **jfreuden/jfreuden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.